 Jo is a regular contributor to our productions, highlighting diversity and the importance of integration in the creative arts.
 From helping the casting process to advising on the Access to Work scheme, she has given us invaluable written and practical insights into creating inclusive productions that allow theatre for everyone.

-Julie Fox: Director for Jamie Marcus Productions
+Julie Fox: Director of Jamie Marcus Productions

 I wholeheartedly believe the Arts industry is a crucial outlet for people living with a disability.
 It enables us to express ourselves and showcase our talent.
 Furthermore, it offers a vital platform which opens doors to conversations about disability integration.